ECE Instructional Labs and Educational Facilities

 The facility features:

 Undergraduate Computer Laboratories

 The Department of Electrical and Computer Engineering maintains five undergraduate computer laboratories to support its instructional programs.
-Instructional materials for many of the ECE courses are made available on the world-wide web (WWW) and can be accessed from workstations in the instructional labs, from personal computers on the campus network or by dial-in to the campus network.
+Instructional materials for many of the ECE courses are made available online and can be accessed from workstations in the instructional labs, from personal computers on the campus network or via the campus network.

 Undergraduate Instrumentation Laboratories